logigearcorp/docs.testarchitect.com/content/automation-guide/action-based-testing-language/built-in-actions/test-support-actions/data-sets/check-in-data-set.md

 -   comments argument:
     -   It is highly recommended that you add a brief note explaining the changes made to the data set before checking it in.
     -   This comment can be helpful when querying changes made at each check-in, or to view a general history of changes to the item.
--   **Versioning**: If the specified data set already resides on a repository, and:
+-   Versioning: If the specified data set already resides on a repository, and:
     -   *no data changes are made*: check-in does not update the current [version number](/user-guide/projects-and-project-items/project-items/revision-control/revision-history/) of the data set.
     -   *data changes are made*: check-in does update the current [version number](/user-guide/projects-and-project-items/project-items/revision-control/revision-history/) of the data set.
--   **Check-in validation**: TestArchitect issues a warning/error in response to this action if any of the following conditions hold:
+-   Check-in validation: TestArchitect issues a warning/error in response to this action if any of the following conditions hold:
     -   the data set is currently checked out to another user;
     -   the data set is already in a checked in state; or
     -   the current user lacks permission to modify the data set.